pawanit17/cassandra/README.md

 - Anti-entropy
 - Merkel Trees
 - Compaction
+  - Since SSTables are immutable, every time a change occurs, a new SSTable is created.
-  - Flushing of data from mem table to SS table is continous and may create many SS Tables.
+  - So the Flushing of data from memtable to SSTable is continous and may create many SSTables.
-  - This may decrease READ performance and so compaction is needed.
+  - This may decrease READ performance and so compaction is needed where new SSTable is created after merging these existing SSTables.
   - Also, tombstones shall be removed.

 - **Tombstones** is a concept in Cassandra whereby the Delete operation does not delete the data - column or row etc.Instead, a marker called **Tombstone** in its place.
 This tombstone will have a lifetime after which the data gets deleted.
 This settings is called **Gabage Collection Grace Seconds**.
 By default it is 864,000 - 10 days.
 The purpose of this delay is to give a node that is unavailable, some time to recover.